dimxasnewfrozen/k8s-intro/containers/README.md

 ### Docker Image

-A packaged template plan for creating the container
+A packaged template plan for creating the container or containers.

 ### Basic Docker Usage